Vansh-Laata/PSDV_Assignment_4/posts/welcome.md

 This is its webapp:
 ![image](https://github.com/user-attachments/assets/635b5089-5a76-4a09-98b9-46fc284d4add)

 The following is another program which has two functions.
-Notice how and we call the first function inside the first one.
+We call the first function inside the second one.

 ```python
 import funix